 March 2012 Press Release by BMJ and The George Institute publication in BMJ.
 Extensive media reporting of this nationally and internationally:

 - Articles in the NY Times, French Tribune, Arab Times, TopNews Arab Emirates, Men’s Health Magazine, BBC News, BBC twitter, Metro, Times of India, New Zealand Herald, Spanish News (article found written in Spanish), Metro, i09.com

-- Ketamine therapy among patients with treatment-resistant depression: a randomised, double-blind, placebo-controlled trial; Sharwood L; Lifetime Care and Support Authority of NSW/Research Grants.
+- Improving care standards and costs for spinal trauma patients; Sharwood L; Lifetime Care and Support Authority of NSW/Research Grants.

 - Defining Best Practices Standards for Spinal Trauma Patients and Identifying Barriers or Facilitators to their Adherence: A pilot program; Sharwood L; University of Sydney/Early Career Researcher.